lh3/ropebwt3/README.md

 In the output, the first three columns give the query sequence name, start and end of a match and the fourth column gives the number of hits.
 Option `-l` specifies the minimum SMEM length.
 A larger value helps performance.
+This command does not output positions of SMEMs by default.
+You can use option `-p` to get the positions of a subset of SMEMs.

-You can use `--gap` to obtain regions not covered by long SMEMs or `--cov` to get the total length of regions covered by long SMEMs.
+In addition, you can use `--gap` to obtain regions not covered by long SMEMs or `--cov` to get the total length of regions covered by long SMEMs.

 ### <a name="bwasw"></a>Local alignment